Trusted by 1000+ companies

 Acceptable Absence Reasons

-Same Employer Requirement: ILR applications generally require continuous employment with the same sponsoring employer throughout the 5-year qualifying period.
+Same Employer Requirement ILR applications generally require continuous employment with the same sponsoring employer throughout the 5-year qualifying period.
+Ensure sponsorship continuity is maintained and avoid unnecessary employer changes during the qualifying period.

-Internal Mobility: Role changes within the same organization are typically permissible.
+Internal Mobility Role changes within the same organisation are typically permissible.
+Update sponsorship records where required and ensure the new role still meets visa criteria.

-Role Evolution: Career progression and expanded responsibilities are acceptable if sponsorship remains valid.
+Role Evolution Career progression and expanded responsibilities are acceptable if sponsorship remains valid.
+Document role changes clearly and ensure alignment with job classification and visa conditions.

-Salary Adjustments: Salary must consistently meet Skilled Worker and ILR thresholds.
+Salary Adjustments Salary must consistently meet Skilled Worker and ILR thresholds.
+Conduct regular salary reviews to ensure compliance with updated thresholds and going rates.

 Planning for Transitions: Allocate sufficient time for absence calculations, documentation gathering, and compliance checks ahead of eligibility.